Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/2. Web API now calls Microsoft Graph/README.md

      - Keep **State** as **Enabled**
      - Select **Add scope**
 1. In the list of pages, select **Manifest**
-   - in the manifest, search for "accessTokenAcceptedVersion", and replace **null** by **2**.
-This property lets Azure AD know that the
-     Web API accepts v2.0 tokens
+   - in the manifest, search for **"accessTokenAcceptedVersion"**, and replace **null** by **2**.
+This property lets Azure AD know that the Web API accepts v2.0 tokens
    - Select **Save**

-> Important: it's up to the Web API to decide which generation of token (v1.0 or v2.0) it accepts.
+> Important: it's up to the Web API to decide which version of token (v1.0 or v2.0) it accepts.
+Then when clients request a token for your Web API using the v2.0 endpoint, they'll get a token which version is accepted by the Web API.
+The code validating the tokens in this sample was written to accept both versions.

 #### Register the client app (TodoListClient)

 1. In **App registrations (Preview)** page, select **New registration**.
 1. When the **Register an application page** appears, enter your application's registration information:
-   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `TodoListClient`.
+   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `TodoListClient-v2`.
    - In the **Supported account types** section, select **Accounts in any organizational directory and personal Microsoft accounts (e.g. Skype, Xbox, Outlook.com)**.
    - Select **Register** to create the application.
 1. On the app **Overview** page, find the **Application (client) ID** value and record it for later.
-You'll need it to configure the Visual Studio configuration file for this project (`ida:ClientId` in TodoListClient\App.Config).
+You'll need it to configure the Visual Studio configuration file for this project (`ida:ClientId` in `TodoListClient\App.Config`).
 1. In the list of pages for the app, select **Authentication**.
    - In the **Redirect URLs** | **Suggested Redirect URLs for public clients (mobile, desktop)** section, check **urn:ietf:wg:oauth:2.0:oob**
    - Select **Save**.
 1. In the list of pages for the app, select **API permissions**
    - Click the **Add a permission** button and then,
    - Ensure that the **My APIs** tab is selected
-   - In the list of APIs, select the API `TodoListService`.
+   - In the list of APIs, select the API `TodoListService-v2`.
    - In the **Delegated permissions** section, ensure that the right permissions are checked: **access_as_user**.
 Use the search box if necessary.
    - Select the **Add permissions** button